1904 Kresna earthquakes

-The 1904 Kresna earthquakes occurred on the same day of April 4 in the Ottoman Empire (present-day Bulgaria).
+The 1904 Kresna earthquakes occurred on the same day of April 4 in the Kresna region of Bulgaria.
 The pair of earthquakes measured 6.9 and 7.2 on the surface wave magnitude scale, and were assigned the respective Modified Mercalli intensity scale ratings of X (Extreme) and XI (Extreme).
 More than 200 people were killed in the two earthquakes.
 Several villages were obliterated as a result.

 Earthquakes

 The first shock occurred in the morning of April 4 at 11:58 local time.
-It had an epicenter located Struma River Valley between the then villages Kresna and Krupnik.
+It had an epicenter located in the Struma River Valley between the then villages of Kresna and Krupnik.
 A larger mainshock occurred approximately 20 minutes later.
 The two earthquakes resulted in the total destruction of Simitli and Krupnik.
 Major damage occurred in the towns of Dzhumaya, Bansko and Razlog.
 The two quakes caused more than 200 deaths in its aftermath.

 According to survivors of the earthquakes, farm cattle began to gather in a group and displayed signs of distress before the earthquakes struck.
 In Kresna, well-constructed wooden homes survived the earthquakes.
 Some homes suffered collapsed chimneys.
 In Oshtava, Stara Kresna, Breznitsa, Moravska, Mechkul, and Sarbinovo, wood homes remained intact.
 Due to good construction practices, the town of Krupnik lost only two or three residents.
 Most of the victims were from Blagoevgrad.
 Some mosques, however, suffered damage or total collapse.
 The local newspaper Dnevnik reported the destruction of six mosques, barracks, and a gunpowder warehouse.

-At Banya, minimal damage occurred; with several homes and a minaret collapsing.
+At Banya, minimal damage occurred, with several homes and a minaret collapsing.
 One person in the town was killed.
 Chimneys and exterior walls were destroyed.
 Some homes were so badly damaged that they were unsafe for living.
 In Bansko, one home was destroyed and many other homes suffered damage.
 Three people died and four were injured in Razlog due to collapsed homes.
 Virtually every house in the southern part of town was affected.
 At least 100 homes in Dzumaja were demolished during the mainshock and were already damaged in the foreshock.
-A mosque, three minarets, the barracks, and a hospital was damaged or destroyed, killing two and leaving four wounded.
+A mosque, three minarets, the barracks, and a hospital were damaged or destroyed, killing two and leaving four wounded.
 A smaller extent of damage occurred in the north and eastern parts of Dzumaja.
 Damage to churches and homes there was quickly repaired.

 Southwest of Dzumaja, in the plains, pebbles were thrown off the ground during the earthquake.
 Extreme degrees of shaking caused the soil to liquefy.
 In Gramadac and Cerovo, the devastation was nearly complete; very few homes remained intact.
-Despite the destruction however, no causlaties occurred as residents had left their homes after the foreshock.
+Despite the destruction, no casualties occurred as residents had left their homes after the foreshock.
 The village of Izvorite was obliterated; only three of the 200 masonry homes survived.
 Roads in the town were cracked or partially buried under rubble.
 The town lost five residents in the event.
 Significant loss of life was reported in Kocani and Pehcevo, where 14 and 38 deaths were recorded.
 Ground fissures measuring up to 2 meters wide and landslides occurred.